krisperu/p3-practice-game-reviews/README.md

 After creating the `reviews` table using a migration, use the `seeds.rb` file to create instances of your `Review` class so you can test your code.

-What other table or tables will you need to create so that users can favorite many games and games can have multiple categories?
-Review the relationships described near the top of this README and your Entity Relationship Diagram.

 **Once you've set up your tables**, work on building out the following deliverables.